-The PBGC Director is responsible for the administration of PBGC and the Program.
+The PBGC Director is responsible for the administration of the PBGC and the Program.

 The Chief Financial Officer, through the Chief Investment Officer, has the overall management responsibility for implementing and monitoring the Program.
-The Chief Investment Officer and the Corporate Investment Department (CID) staff have the day-to-day responsibility of implementing and monitoring the Program and of determining and managing the investment and operational risk of the Program consistent with this IPS.
+The Chief Investment Officer and the Corporate Investment Department ("CID") staff have the day-to-day responsibility of implementing and monitoring the Program and of determining and managing the investment and operational risk of the Program consistent with this IPS.
 PBGC staff will be responsible for the hiring, firing, conducting due diligence and oversight, and contract management of the external professional money managers.

-All discretionary investment decisions (other than short term cash holdings in the Revolving Fund) will be managed by external professional money managers.
+All discretionary investment decisions (other than short-term cash holdings in the Revolving Fund) will be managed by external professional money managers.

-The Advisory Committee is responsible for advising the Corporation on investment activities.
+The Advisory Committee is responsible for advising the Corporation and the Board on investments.